 Why might your organization want to hire gig talent?
 Why not stick to the tried and true method of in-house permanent talent?

 You also need to establish goals, deliverables, and timeframes for gig talent.
 After all, with gig workers, you may want to offboard them once their job is complete.
-Alternatively, you can also hire gig workers later as full-time employees by offering the benefits they want.
+Alternatively, you can hire gig workers later as full-time employees by offering them the benefits they want.